vishwakarma09/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 Quoted strings will be stored without the quotes.
 Bot variables are always reset to their original value at each volley, even if you overwrite them during a volley.
 This can be used to provide server-host specific values into a script.
+Nor will they be saved in The user's topic file across volleys.
+This also applies to variables defined during any CS_BOOT

 ## No such bot-specific - nosuchbotrestart=true